ansys/pymotorcad/doc/source/user_guide/matlab_scripting.rst

 Using PyMotorCAD in MATLAB
 ***************************

-If the Python version that MATLAB is using has the :code:`ansys.motorcad.core` package installed, PyMotorCAD will be available to use in MATLAB.
+If the Python version that MATLAB is using has the :code:`ansys.motorcad.core` package installed, PyMotorCAD is available to use in MATLAB.
 See :ref:`ref_getting_started` for details on installing :code:`ansys.motorcad.core`.

 To import the :code:`ansys.motorcad.core` module as :code:`pymotorcad` for use in scripts, use: